PII Handling: Protecting Personal Data in Data Systems

 A developer generates synthetic test data by running a SQL query that pseudonymizes real customer names with a simple algorithm.
 The “synthetic” dataset still contains the original customer_id values, zip codes, and exact birthdates.
 This dataset is shared with a vendor for testing.
 An attacker correlates the synthetic records with public records and re-identifies individuals.

 Mitigation: Never use real identifiers (customer_id, exact DOB) in synthetic data.
 Use fully generated identifiers and bucketed/dithered values.
 Treat synthetic PII the same as real PII.
+Before sharing any test dataset, run it through a re-identification risk assessment — check whether the combination of fields could be linked to public datasets.
+The bar for test data should be anonymization, not pseudonymization, if the data will leave your control.

 Retention policy and backup policy conflict